SJ23 Tech Tip F38, (Created 2021-09-02) Bob Schimmel, Greg Overton (UNDER CONSTRUCTION) | |||||||

-CONVENTIONAL COVER - A mainsail cover of Sunbrella prevents UV damage to the sail when isn't used.
-It also prevents birds from pooping on the sail!
-Many sailors customize their cover with the name of the boat.
-I much prefer to cover the mainsail than remove it from the boom after each float.
+CONVENTIONAL COVER - A mainsail cover of Sunbrella prevents UV damage to the sail when the sail isn't used.
+It also protects the mainsail from bird poop!
+Many sailors customize the cover with the name of their boat.
+I much prefer to cover the mainsail than remove the sail from the boom after each float.
 As the expression goes: "It's definitely the lesser of two evils."

 |